mootensai/yii2-relation-trait/README.md

 )
 ```

-## Using Transaction
+## Use Transaction
-Your data will be atomic
+So your data will be atomic
 (see : http://en.wikipedia.org/wiki/ACID)

 ## Use Normal Save
-so your behavior still works
+So your behaviors still works

 ## Add Validation At Main Model
 ```php